+Responsibility

--S William Buck Responsibility Consent to the inclusion of this investigating Accountant's Report in the Prospectus in the form and context in which it appears has been given, but should not be taken as an endorsement of the Company or a recommendation by William Buck of any participation in the share issue by any intending investors.
+Consent to the inclusion of this Investigating Accountant's Report in the Prospectus in the form and context in which it appears has been given, but should not be taken as an endorsement of the Company or a recommendation by William Buck of any participation in the share issue by any intending investors.
 At the date of this report our consent has not been withdrawn.

-General Advice Limitation This Report has been prepared and included in the Prospectus to provide investors with general information only and does not take into account the objectives, financial situation or needs of any specific investor.
+General Advice Limitation

+This Report has been prepared and included in the Prospectus to provide investors with general information only and does not take into account the objectives, financial situation or needs of any specific investor.
 It is not intended to take the place of professional advice and investors should not make specific investment decisions in reliance on this information contained in this Report.
-Before acting or relying on information, an investor should consider whether it is appropriate for their circumstances having regard to their divident of the place. their objectives, financial situation or needs.
-Yours faithfully William Buck William Buck Audit (Vic) Pty Ltd ABN 59 116,151 136 J. C. Luckins Director Dated in Melbourne, Australia this 6th day of June 2016
+Before acting or relying on information, an investor should consider whether it is appropriate for their circumstances having regard to their objectives, financial situation or needs.

+Yours faithfully

+William Buck.

+William Buck Audit (Vic) Pty Ltd ABN 59 116 151 136 J. C. Luckins Director Dated in Melbourne, Australia this 6 th day of June 2016